Validate That an Interface Is Machine Learning Ready

 -

-Open the Developer Console of your browser, and select the Network tab.
+Open the Developer Console of your browser and select the Network tab.

 -

-Check the Preserve Log check box, to ensure that the click event stays when changing pages.
+Check the Preserve Log checkbox to ensure that the click event stays when changing pages.

 -

-In your search interface, click on a result.
+In your search interface, click a result.

 -